Men's Cologne Recipe

 - 3 drops Bay Laurel

 - 3 drops Black Pepper or Ginger

 Shake the cologne well prior to each use and apply as you would other colognes.
 Play it safe and for a few days after the cologne is ready for use, only apply it to a small area inside your forearm.
 This is similar to a skin patch test and helps ensure that you don't have an irritation to any of the oils.
-It is important that you shake the cologne before each use because essential oils do not fully dissolve in alcohol or water.
-If you forget to shake the cologne prior to each use, the essential oils will not remain evenly distributed each time you spray, and you risk having applications where too high of an essential oil concentration disperses onto your skin.
+It is important that you properly use a solubilizer otherwise, the essential oils will not remain evenly distributed each time you spray, and you risk having applications where too high of an essential oil concentration disperses onto your skin.

 Do You Need the Ingredients Listed in This Recipe?